subhendusekhar111/subhendu_portfolio_final/README.md

 Even if an application has no Composer dependencies, it must include an empty composer.json in order to be recognized as a PHP application.

-i had used this procedure as Heroku is a hosting platform where we can deploy dynamic applications in Rails, PHP, Node.js and Python..
+i had used this procedure as Heroku is a hosting platform where we can deploy dynamic applications in Rails, PHP, Node.js and Python.